-When the obscure right-wing congressman unexpectedly seized the presidency in October 2018—beating his main electoral rival, Fernando Haddad of the left-leaning Workers’ Party (PT), by a ten point margin in the final round of voting—he assured his supporters that order was about to be restored to Latin America’s largest and most diffuse state, and with violence if necessary.
+When the obscure right-wing congressman unexpectedly seized the presidency in October 2018 — beating his main electoral rival, Fernando Haddad of the left-leaning Workers’ Party (PT), by a ten-point margin in the final round of voting — he assured his supporters that order was about to be restored to Latin America’s largest and most diffuse state.

-Instead, since his inauguration at the start of the year, Bolsonaro’s personal popularity has been in free-fall—between January and late March, his approval rating sank from 49 per cent to 34 per cent, the lowest ever recorded by a Brazilian president within the first hundred days of their tenure.
+Since his inauguration at the start of the year, Bolsonaro’s popularity has been in free-fall: between January and late March, his approval rating sank from 49 per cent to 34 per cent, the lowest ever recorded by a Brazilian leader within the first hundred days of their tenure.